dylanbeattie/satriani/README.md

 ## Acknowledgements

+I've basically had to teach myself how to build compilers again to create this - it's been a long, long time since University... :)

 HUGE thanks to Wolfgang Faust for https://github.com/wolfgang42/rockstar-js - I've been using his grammar as a reference throughout and have reused bits of it directly, and it's been invaluable.